 - Pain medications

 - Muscle relaxants

 - Surgical removal of the infected portions of the prostate; a doctor may advise this treatment for severe cases of chronic prostatitis or for men whose swollen prostate is blocking the flow of urine.

 - Supportive therapies for chronic prostatitis, including stool softeners and prostate massage

-Other treatments for chronic noninfectious prostatitis include the use of the alpha blocker drugs such as Hytrin and Cardura.
+Other treatments for chronic noninfectious prostatitis include the use of the alpha blocker drugs such as Hytrin, Cardura, Tamsulosin (Flomax), Rapiflo, or Uroxatral.
 These drugs relax the muscles of the prostate and bladder to improve urine flow and decrease symptoms.
 Other drugs that lower hormone levels, such as Proscar, may help to shrink the prostate gland in some men.

 Many cases of abacterial (nonbacterial) prostatitis (also considered chronic pelvic pain syndrome) respond to a mix of treatments that include exercise, myofascial trigger point release, progressive relaxation, and counseling.